colestrine/NYSG/Controller/README-Controller.md

 - 40 GPIO pins
 - Power for Raspberry Pi
 - WIFI connection on Raspberry Pi 4
+- I2C C

-## Sensor Classes
+## Sensor Classes (sensor_class.py)

 ### Description

 The sensor class represents a sensor abstraction, that can turn on and off a sensor and read from the sensor.
-The Sensor object is meant to be compatiable with I2C
+The Sensor object is meant to be compatiable with I2C.

+There are also utility functions, summary functions and debugging functions in sensor_class.py

 ### Sensors
 There are 3 physical sensors: